cornell-zhang/catalyst2018/lab2/README.md

 <details><summary><I>HINT 1</I></summary>
 <p>
     Think about the possible states the robot will be in: moving and hit obstacle.
 We need to continuously check which state the robot is in using conditionals.
-Think about what conditions must be met for a robot to have hit an obstacle?
+What conditions must be met for a robot to have hit an obstacle?
 </p>
 </details>

 <details><summary><I>HINT 2</I></summary>
 <p>
     It's a good idea to first write the process in English before writing the code.
 This is called pseudocode.
 Initialize the states by assigning arbitrary numbers to them.
-First, check the current state of the robot, then using the the current state of the robot to decide which action to perform.
+First, check the current state of the robot, then use the current state of the robot to decide which action to perform.
 </p>
 </details>